Varshini-E/RollABall/README.md

 # Installation and Usage

-1. Clone the repository to your system or download the ZIP folder.
+1. Clone the repository to your system or download and extract the ZIP folder.

 2. Open Unity and navigate to your project location.